FLD-TN/FLD-TN/README.md

 I am a software developer with a special bias towards creativity and innovation.
 Currently in my third year at Ho Chi Minh City University of Foreign Languages - Information Technology (HUFLIT), I am deeply passionate about building impactful solutions.

 My actions are always aimed at achieving high results and ensuring the quality fulfillment of every task I take on.
-In life, I am driven by continuous self-development—I never stand still.
+In life, I am driven by continuous self-development.

 ---